etvascom/etvas-automat/ESS.md

 In order to call any of the following described endpoints (unless otherwise specified), you need to [authenticate](#authentication) for obtaining a bearer token, which you will use with all the other requests.
 Also, every request must be [signed](#signing-requests).

+## Environments

+Etvas Secure Suite offers two environments, paired with Etvas Cloud Structure.

+1. Production (Live): real environment, used for providing our services.
+2. Sandbox (Test): test environment, mirroring the logic and functionality of production.
+You can expect differences in data content and response times, but not in data structure and call signatures.

+> **Note**: Credentials for access and permission sets are distributed per environment.

 ## Authentication

 A `client-id` and a `client-secret` is required in order to obtain an `access_token`, used to call all other endpoints.
 This access token must be present in the `Authorization` header, prefixed with the word `Bearer `.